pyouroboros/ouroboros/README.md

 ### Prometheus metrics

-Ouroboros keeps track of containers being updated and how many are being monitored.
+pyouroboros keeps track of containers being updated and how many are being monitored.
 Said metrics are exported using [prometheus](https://prometheus.io/).
 Metrics are collected by ouroboros with or without this flag, it is up to you if you would like to expose the port or not.
 You can also bind the http server to a different interface for systems using multiple networks. `--metrics-port` and `--metrics-addr` can run independently of each other without issue.

 #### Port